novasamatech/parity-signer/docs/src/development/UOS.md

 - Metadata has `System` pallet
 - There is `Version` constant in `System` pallet
 - `Version` is decodable as [`RuntimeVersion`](https://paritytech.github.io/substrate/master/sp_version/struct.RuntimeVersion.html)
-- If the metadata contain base58 prefix, it must be decodeable as `u16` or `u8`
+- If the metadata contains base58 prefix, it must be decodeable as `u16` or `u8`

 Additionally, if the metadata `V14` is received, its associated extensions will be scanned and user will be warned if the extensions are incompatible with